Paramount Ranch Racetrack: December 7–8, 1957 (CSCC)

-Two fatalities and two others were injured on what would be the final event at Paramount Ranch.
+Two fatalities and two others were injured on what would be the final event at Paramount Ranch Racetrack.

-During the third race, Hugh Woods driving his Corvette crashed into a guard rail entering turn 1.
-The steel railing sliced through the car and Hugh’s right leg was severed.
-He incurred injuries to his left leg as well and fractures in both arms.
+During the third race, Hugh Woods driving his Chevrolet Corvette crashed into a guard rail entering turn 1.
+The steel railing sliced through the car and Woods' right leg was severed.
+He also incurred injuries to his left leg, and fractures in both arms.

 In the next race, a very similar accident occurred involving George Sherrerd driving his Jaguar XK120.
 Sherrerd hit the steel barrier which was still projecting after being hit by Woods in the previous race.
-The steel sheared through the car and through Sherrerd.
-He was killed instantly.
+The barrier sheared through the car and through Sherrerd, killing him instantly.

 Turn 1 was generally not considered a dangerous turn on the track.
-The consensus was that both drivers just went into the turn “too hot.”
-It was subsequently revealed the guardrail was installed incorrectly and was facing backwards.
+The consensus was that both drivers just went into the turn "too hot."
+It was subsequently revealed that the guardrail was installed incorrectly and was facing backwards.

 In the fifth race, Rolf Roth hit a hay bale leaving turn 11 and flipped his Formula III.
 Roth suffered a broken left wrist.
-Roth’s roll bar was credited with saving him.
+Roth's roll bar was credited with saving him.

-In the final race of the event, nearing the final lap of the race, Jim Firestone driving a Frazer Nash Bristol lost control near turn 2 and hit a stack of tires and his car flipped.
-Firestone was ejected and was hit by the car which crushed his skull and neck.
-He was DOA upon arriving at Northridge Community Hospital.
+Nearing the final lap of the final race of the event, Jim Firestone driving a Frazer Nash Bristol lost control near turn 2 and hit a stack of tires, causing his car to flip.
+Firestone was ejected and was hit by the car, which crushed his skull and neck.
+He was declared dead on arrival upon arriving at Northridge Community Hospital.

 Today

-The National Park Service maintains the entire ranch including the racetrack as an historic site.
+The National Park Service maintains the entire ranch including the racetrack as a historic site.
 Today, very little remains of the racetrack.
-As of 2015, the bridge still remains however it has been blocked off so vehicles cannot drive over it.
+As of 2015 the bridge still remains, however it has been blocked off so vehicles cannot drive over it.
 The road underneath the bridge has been overgrown with trees and shrubs.
-Home construction in the neighboring hillsides has caused water runoff which has destroyed the original layout and terrain of the land from when it was constructed.
+Home construction in the neighboring hillsides has caused water runoff which has destroyed the original layout and terrain of the land from when the track was constructed.
 Much of the roads are no longer discernable.
 While there is some sentiment among park rangers to repair the circuit and return the track to its former glory, there are no definitive plans in place.

 In November 2018, Paramount Ranch suffered near-total destruction during the Woolsey Fire.

 Film and television

-Paramount Ranch Racetrack has been featured in several movies filmed in the 1950s and 1960s; most notably Devil’s Hairpin, Spinout, and Munster, Go Home!.
+Paramount Ranch Racetrack has been featured in several movies filmed in the 1950s and 1960s; most notably Devil's Hairpin, Spinout, and Munster, Go Home!.

-It was also featured in television shows over the next decade, including Perry Mason "The Case of the Runaway Racer" (1965).
+It was also featured in television shows over the next decade, including the 1965 Perry Mason episode "The Case of the Runaway Racer".